Quantum colored strings in the hole-doped $t$-$J_z$ model: Numerical Results

-The brutal force of $2$D DMRG method is also employed to investigate the CS motion in the $t$-$J_z$ model~\eqref{eq1}.
-Unless otherwise stated, we set the bond dimension $\chi=8,192$ to ensure truncation errors below \tcr{$10^{-5}$} for a cylinder with $L_x \le 23$ and $L_y=6$ (App.~\ref{AppB}).
+The brutal force of $2$D DMRG method is also employed to investigate the CS motion in the $t$-$J_z$ model~\eqref{eq1} {, the hole concentration for the case of a single stripe is given by $\nu/L_x$, where $\nu \le 1$ represents the hole filling fraction within the stripe.} Unless otherwise stated, we set the bond dimension $\chi=8,192$ to ensure truncation errors below $10^{-5}$ for a cylinder with $L_x \le 23$ and $L_y=6$ {[Appendix~\ref{AppB}]}.
 We choose two distinct strengths for the Ising-type interaction $J_z = 0.6$ and $1$, where a $\pi$-phase string is favored in the ground state.
-In addition, we adjust $J_z$ twice for bonds connected to sites at two edge columns to prevent the formation of a frozen string.
+In addition, we adjust $J_z$ twice for bonds connected to sites at two edge columns to prevent the formation of a frozen string. {We use another convention for the ordering of lattice sites in $2$D DMRG: the lattice sites are arranged in one-dimensional ($1$D) ``snake" path~\cite{2ddmrg}, with the coordinates $(x, y) = (1,\ 1)$, $\cdots$, $(1,\ L_y)$, $(2,\ 1)$, $\cdots$, $(2,\ L_y)$, $\cdots$.
+When comparing results, we always transform the convention used in DMRG to align with that used in our effective theory.}